Yannick Ngakoue: Minnesota Vikings

-On August 31, 2020, Ngakoue was traded to the Minnesota Vikings for a 2021 second-round pick and a conditional fifth-round pick.
+On August 31, 2020, Ngakoue was traded to the Minnesota Vikings for a 2021 second-round selection (Walker Little was later selected) and a conditional fifth-round selection (that would have become a 4th round selection if Ngakoue made the 2021 Pro Bowl or a third if the aforementioned condition was met and the Vikings won Super Bowl LV, but neither condition was met).

-In Week 2 against the Indianapolis Colts, Ngakoue recorded his first sack as a Viking on Philip Rivers during the 28–11 loss.
-In Week 4 against the Houston Texans, Ngakoue sacked Deshaun Watson twice during the 31–23 win.
+In Week 2 against the Colts, Ngakoue recorded his first sack as a Viking on Philip Rivers during the 28–11 loss.
+In Week 4 against the Texans, Ngakoue sacked Deshaun Watson twice during the 31–23 win.

-Baltimore Ravens
+Baltimore Ravens (first stint)

-On October 22, 2020, Ngakoue was traded to the Baltimore Ravens for a 2021 third-round pick and a 2022 conditional fifth-round pick.
+On October 22, 2020, Ngakoue was traded to the Baltimore Ravens for a 2021 third-round pick and a 2022 conditional fifth-round pick (which would have become a fourth-round selection if Ngakoue was named first-ballot selection to the 2021 Pro Bowl but it was not met).
 The move reunited Ngakoue with former Jaguars teammate Calais Campbell.
-In Week 11 against the Tennessee Titans, Ngakoue recorded his first sack as a Raven on Ryan Tannehill during the 30–24 overtime loss.
+In Week 11 against the Titans, Ngakoue recorded his first sack as a Raven on Ryan Tannehill during the 30–24 overtime loss.

-In Week 15 against his former team the Jacksonville Jaguars, Ngakoue recorded two sacks on former teammate Gardner Minshew, including a strip sack that was recovered by the Ravens, during the 40–14 win.
+In Week 15 against his former team the Jaguars, Ngakoue recorded two sacks on former teammate Gardner Minshew, including a strip sack that was recovered by the Ravens, during the 40–14 win.